2SUBDA/Breakouts/README_Week9.md

 Each breakout contains a copy of the case study, associated data files, and sample code (that may or may not be helpful).

-<b>Week 10 Questions</b>
+<b>Week 9 Questions</b>

 <b>Reading</b>

 What is the problem?

-What does the data tell us?
-What did we miss in the data?
+What are the steps we can take to defend against spoofing?

 What analysis did we do?
 What analysis did we not do?